volodymyrprokopyuk/bayanguru/README.md

-# Music scores for bayan engraved with LilyPond
+# Sheet music for bayan engraved with LilyPond

-Stradella bass and free bass music quality engraving system for bayan (button accordion) for web (HTML + SVG) and print (PDF + PS)
+Quality engraving system for bayan sheet music with support for Stradella bass and free bass for web (HTML) and print (PDF)

 ## Catalog